DmitryBaranovskiy/raphael/README.markdown

 ##### Parameters

 1. degree number Degree of rotation (0 – 360°)
 2. isAbsolute boolean \[optional\] Specifies the rotation point.
-Use ‘true’ to rotate the element around its centre point.
-The default, ‘false’, rotates the element from its 0,0 coordinate.
+Use `true` to rotate the element around its center point.
+The default, `false`, rotates the element from its 0,0 coordinate.

 ##### Usage